Ttime52/toktickit/docs/lab-01/reviewer.md

 How I responded: <Merged.>

 PR #8 feature/4-category-list
-Reviewer comment I received:
+Reviewer comment I received: <Both the frontend and backend are implemented correctly, and all tests (Vitest and Supertest) are passing successfully.>
-How I responded:
+How I responded: <Noted.
+Ready to merge.>

 ## Pull Requests I reviewed for my partner
 feature/1-project-foundation